 The contemporary play about small towns, big dreams, moving away and coming home is a feast for four actresses who are eager to play complex, tough, aspirational characters: two women in their forties who left town, a senior woman who stayed, and a star-struck teenage girl who wants out.
 They’re abetted by two blue collar men — fiftyish and thirtyish, respectively — in a world that’s bittersweet, funny, sexy, hopeful and homespun.

-The producing theaters will be announced in the coming weeks — and more are welcome to get on the bandwagon.
+The producing theaters announced so far are Lamb Arts Regional Theatre in Sioux City, IA (September-October 2022), Oak Ridge Playhouse in Oak Ridge, TN (September-October 2022), and Wetumpka Depot Players in Wetumpka, AL (spring 2023).
+More are welcome to get on the bandwagon.
 If additional stock, amateur or professional companies wish to present Hollywood, Nebraska as a “rolling world premiere” in 2022-23, it must be presented by June 2023.

 Inquire directly through the playwright, who’ll share a free perusal copy of the script.

 A free perusal copy of the Hollywood, Nebraska script is also at NewPlayExchange.org.

 Following development in at Wyoming Theater Festival, Actors Theatre of Indiana, Alma Theatre Company in San Francisco, Ground UP in New York City, Music Theatre of Connecticut and Off-Broadway’s TACT/The Actors Company Theatre, the “hope-filled, heartfelt, sexy, tears-and-laughter play” (as the playwright calls it) will be seen in the three separate and independent productions between September 2022 and May 2023.